wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.          Expires December 20, 2015               [Page 5]
+Kumari, et al.          Expires February 14, 2016               [Page 5]

-Internet-Draft             DHCP Captive-Portal                 June 2015
+Internet-Draft             DHCP Captive-Portal               August 2015

    without hijacking can ameliorate some of the implications of